 It’s so nice to have a second machine, especially when you’re working on a project that requires a lot of thread changing.
 Another happy coincidence is that this machine uses the same feet as my Bernina 1000.
 It has a zig-zag stitch and a few others — also very similar to my other Bernina.
 Gordon constructed a nice extension for me, and I even located an original manual and some new bobbins.

 It’s smallish compared to my free-arm Bernina, but it weighs a lot more at 33 lbs.
-It’s sort of the anti-featherweight, and like an industrial machine in that it can sew through anything.
+It’s sort of an anti-featherweight, and does an especially nice job sewing through heavier fabrics.
 My very favorite thing, though, is the super cool, two-toned, avocado green paint job.

 I am madly working on Christmas presents, and have nothing to show at the moment, so I thought I would share another vintage Lockport pattern book.
 Lockport Batting Company was probably similar to Mountain Mist, who also published their own quilt patterns.
 Lockport had a relationship with Anne Orr, but although my other Lockport book is all Anne Orr patterns, this one makes no reference to her and does not credit any particular designer.

 I hope those of you who may have never used a template quilt pattern might be encouraged to try this old technique.